 Almond butter - Feel free to use peanut butter in the caramel if you prefer it to almond butter.
 It will change the taste but it'll still be absolutely delicious.
 Have fun!

 - ½ a 350g bag Que Pasa Salted Corn Tortilla Chips

-- ½ tbsp avocado oil (or any other non-flavoured oil)
+- ½ tablespoon avocado oil (or any other non-flavoured oil)

-- 2 tbsp coconut sugar (you can use regular sugar if preferred)
+- 2 tablespoon coconut sugar (you can use regular sugar if preferred)

-- 2 tbsp almond butter (you could sub this for peanut if preferred)
+- 2 tablespoon almond butter (you could sub this for peanut if preferred)

 - 8 squares dark chocolate

 - 1 batch coconut whipped cream (you'll need 1 400ml can of coconut milk)

 - In a large bowl, toss the tortilla chips in the avocado oil until coated (you can also use a pastry brush to brush the oil on them if you want a more even texture).